hasherezade/pe_to_shellcode/README.md

 # pe_to_shellcode
 Converts PE so that it can be then injected just like a normal shellcode.<br/>
-WARNING: currently only 32 bit PE files are supported.
+Currently only 32 bit PE files are supported.<br/>
+<b>WARNING: This is an early draft of this tool!
+It is available for experimental purposes only.
+I don't guarantee stability of the outputs.</b>

 Clone:
 -